 The CIF currently has available or is in the process of developing five separate accounting models.
 They are:

-- Depot Costing Model: This model is designed to help estimate costs to expand, construct and operate depots receiving under 500 tonnes/yr. of recyclables.
-This model is now available through the CIF website.
+This model is designed to help plan costs to expand, construct and operate depots receiving under 500 tonnes/yr. of recyclables.

-- Curbside Collection Cost Model: This model is designed to help estimate the full costs of capital, staffing and other resources required to provide curbside collection services.
-This model is also currently undergoing field testing.
-For more information or to participate in the testing, please contact Bradley Cutler.
+This ABC Tool was developed for a workshop in 2016.
+It is an excel spreadsheet designed to help estimate the full costs of capital, staffing and other resources required to provide curbside collection services.
+See also the presentation and handouts from the workshop.
+To update the worksheet or for more information please contact Laurie Westaway.

-- MRF Materials Processing Cost Model: This model is designed to help estimate and allocate the full costs of processing individual materials in a Material Recovery Facility.
-Field testing for this model is currently underway.
-The CIF is actively seeking partners to help ground truth the model and will provide funding for participating municipalities.
-For more information or to participate in the testing, please contact Carrie Nash.
+This ABC Tool is designed to help estimate and allocate the full costs of processing individual materials in a Material Recovery Facility.
+For more information, please contact Carrie Nash.

-To conclude, it’s always important to remember that the information generated from the models are intended to provide a general understanding of the activity being examined and is not meant to replace qualified engineering, legal or other analytical advice.
-If your municipality requires assistance in utilizing these models, funding support may be provided through the 2018 REOI.
+It’s always important to remember that the information generated from the models are intended to provide a general understanding of the activity being examined and is not meant to replace qualified engineering, legal or other analytical advice.